RuiyangJu/Kuzushiji-Character-Recognition/README.md

     | + SDA (Ours) | 26.39M | 82.1G | 97.5% | **93.6%** | <u>**96.5%**</u> | **83.2%** | **97.5%** | **92.8%** | **96.3%** | **81.9%** |

 ### Train:
-* Make ensure that the dataset is placed under `Kuzushiji-Character-Recognition/dataset` and organized as follows:
+* Make sure that the dataset is placed under `Kuzushiji-Character-Recognition/dataset` and organized as follows:

   ```
     Kuzushiji-Character-Recognition